Mojang/EducationContent/python/lesson8/activity2.md

 //Replace with comment about function below                |Part 2
 //Declare function 2                                       |Part 2
 //Make the Agent move forward                              |Part 2
-//Make the till back                                       |Part 2
+//Make the Agent till back                                 |Part 2
-//Make the place back                                      |Part 2
+//Make the Agent place back                                |Part 2
 //Replace the lines below with your code #
 //For loop set to 14                               |Part 1
 //If else conditional with Agent inspect condition |Part 1